awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 **Prerequisites**
 + An existing VPC and a dedicated security group that meet the requirements for an Amazon EKS cluster\.
 For more information, see [Cluster VPC considerations](network_reqs.md) and [Amazon EKS security group considerations](sec-group-reqs.md)\.
 If you don't have a VPC, you can follow [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md) to create one\.
 + An existing Amazon EKS cluster IAM role\.
 If you don't have the role, you can follow [Amazon EKS IAM roles](security_iam_service-with-iam.md#security_iam_service-with-iam-roles) to create one\.
 + The AWS CLI version 2\.1\.26 or later or 1\.19\.7 or later installed\.
 To install or upgrade, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the AWS Command Line Interface User Guide\.
 We recommend that you also configure the AWS CLI\.
-For more information, see [Quick configuration with aws configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.
+For more information, see [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.

 **To create your cluster with the AWS CLI**

 1. Create your cluster with the following command\.
 Replace the Amazon Resource Name \(ARN\) of your Amazon EKS cluster IAM role that you created in [Amazon EKS cluster IAM role](service_IAM_role.md) and the subnet and security group IDs for the VPC that you created in [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md)\.
 Replace `<my-cluster>` \(including *<>*\) with your cluster name and `<region-code>` with a [supported Region](https://docs.aws.amazon.com/general/latest/gr/eks.html#eks_region)\.
-You can replace `<1.19>` with any [supported version](kubernetes-versions.md)\.
+You can replace `<1.20>` with any [supported version](kubernetes-versions.md)\.

    For `subnetIds`, don't specify subnets in AWS Outposts, AWS Wavelength or AWS Local Zones\.
 If you plan to deploy self\-managed nodes in AWS Outposts, AWS Wavelength or AWS Local Zones subnets after you deploy your cluster, then make sure that you have, or can create, Outposts subnets in the VPC that you specify\.